Gabao-Farias/project-name-here/backend/README.md

 Tool used to debug and make http calls against the server, also the files that I used you can find [here](./.postman)

+## Future improvements

+### Containerization

+It's a lot of effort to configure and run locally directly on host machine a Postgres database, containerization could not only reduce a lot of this initial effort, but also make it more flexible to database changes.

+### Data validators

+In frameworks like NestJS they recommend to use tools like [class-validator](https://github.com/typestack/class-validator) for data validation.
+Those validators are massively useful, mainly to use on middlewares to check wether the data sent on request is structurally correct.
+In this project I would use the zod which has some great features like automatic typing for objects.

+### Tests

+This topic was totally out of my focus, but I do understand that for large applications tests are crucial and expensive though.
+In this project I would be using vitest that has great performance and better integration with Typescript.

+### Pipelines for CI/CD

+Further on development, pipelines would be largely used not only for deployments but also for code checking.
+This topic was also out of focus.

 ######################################################################

 # BellSant Machine Health API